John W. Koza Leadership Program

 Nomination and Selection

-Eligible individuals are encouraged to apply for the 2020 program in October 2019.
-However, supervisors may also nominate eligible individuals who work within their organizations.
+The application form for the 2025 Program will be available starting in Octrober 2024.
+Supervisors may also nominate eligible individuals who work within their organizations.
 The Institutional Investor Council will select new Fellows each year from among the nominees, with an eye to maintaining balance by investor category and limiting the number of Fellows from any single investor organization to two individuals per year.

 Fellows will receive a conference fee waiver and travel expense stipend of up to $2,000 per event (subject to the gift policy of the representative’s firm) to attend the Spring Conference, the Annual Investor Conference and the PREA Institute.
 Each leadership fellow will participate for a two-year period and is required to attend the PREA events during their Fellowship period.